stellar/stellar-core/docs/software/admin.md

 * taking a validator down for long period of time
 * adding new validators to their pool

-In both cases, it's crucial to stage the changes as to preserve quorum intersection and general good health of the network:
+In both cases, it's crucial to stage the changes to preserve quorum intersection and general good health of the network:
 * removing too many nodes from your quorum set *before* the nodes are taken down : if different people remove different sets the remaining sets may not overlap between nodes and may cause network splits
 * adding too many nodes in your quorum set at the same time : if not done carefully can cause those nodes to overpower your configuration